The Rebel, 1961

 Hancock had agreed a two film deal with his writers, The Rebel was the only one to make it.
 However he did make a second film “The Punch And Judy Man” his first non Galton and Simpson collaboration.
 Filmed mainly in Bognor Regis, the film failed to live up to either Hancock’s international expectation’s or that of the critics.

-The film was well received in Britain, where it was the sixth most popular movie at the British box office for 1961.
+The Rebel was well received in Britain, where it was the sixth most popular movie at the British box office for 1961.
 However it was not so well received in the USA, where it was felt that audiences possibly did not understand the highly anglocentric humour.
 Hancock though was nominated for a BAFTA Film Award in 1962 as Most Promising Newcomer to Leading Film Roles

 Hancock plays a downtrodden London office clerk who gives up his office job to pursue full-time his vocation as an artist.